mylittletony/mylittletony.github.io/_posts/2015-10-31-using-the-ct-api.markdown

 If you don't know anything about Oauth, there's a load of resources online.

-In this guide, we'll walk you through creating an Application on Cucumber Tony, authorising some requests using Curl.
+In this guide, we'll walk you through creating an Application on CT WiFi, authorising some requests using Curl.
 We'll obtain an access token and then show you how to use it to get some location info.

 ## Create an Application